GDOlivercoding/arrasds/actual ds.md

 The second statistics are completely all over the place and not worth displaying.

-The average person submitted a response on 21.03.2025 at 15:16:xx GMT+2 time
+The average person submitted a response on 21.03.2025 at 15:16:xx (if all submittors were in GMT+2 time)